-The Iron Range OHV Recreation is monitored by on-site DNR staff who enforce regulations.
+The Iron Range OHV State Recreation Area is monitored by on-site DNR staff who enforce regulations.

 Things to know before you visit:

 - Alcohol is not permitted in the facility.

 - You need to check in at the office before entering, and check out when you leave.

 - At this time, there are no fees required to enter the State Recreation Area, however vehicle registration is required. (see registration information below)

 - We enforce vehicle emission sound test requirements on site.
 Mufflers must have a federally approved spark arrestor.

 - Overall noise emission from ATVs and ORVs may not exceed 99 decibels at a distance of 20 inches.

 - OHMs manufactured after 1986, may not exceed noise emissions of 96 decibels when operating on public lands.